trailofbits/necessist/README.md

 - `unwrap`
 - `unwrap_err`

+## Configuration files (experimental)

+**Configuration files are experimental and their behavior could change at any time.**

+A configuration file allows one to tailor Necessist's behavior with respect to a project.
+The file must be named `necessist.toml`, appear in the project's root directory, and be [toml] encoded.
+The file may contain one more of the options listed below.

+### Hardhat TS configuration options

+- `ignored_functions`: A list of strings.
+Functions whose names appear in the list are ignored.

+### Rust configuration options

+- `ignored_macros`: A list of strings.
+Macros whose names appear in the list are ignored.

 ## Goals

 - If a project uses a [supported framework](#supported-frameworks), then `cd`ing into the project's directory and typing `necessist` (with no arguments) should produce meaningful output.